rbaltrusch/natscript/README.md

 call main and print result
 ```

-A full list of code examples can be found [here](https://github.com/rbaltrusch/python_interpreter/tree/main/examples).
+A full list of code examples can be found [here](https://github.com/rbaltrusch/python_interpreter/tree/main/doc/examples).

+### Tutorials

+Tutorials can be found in the [doc](https://github.com/rbaltrusch/python_interpreter/tree/main/doc) folder.

 ### Interpreter CLI